 ‘Write a Book in a Day is a unique, creative and challenging team competition for writers of all ages.
 Teams of up to 10 have just 12 hours to complete a book from start to finish.
 To make it even more fun, unique parameters must be included in the story’.

-Registrations open in early May.
-Competition opens early June and end at the end of August.
-A Short List is announced in October and the Winners in November.
+Registrations open 1 May 2019.
+Competition opens 1 June and ends 31 August 2019.
+A Short List is announced October and Winners in November.
 Exact dates once these are advised.

 ‘Entrants are encouraged to let their imaginations run wild and get their creative juices flowing to write on any them